NexMirror/Kallithea/docs/installation.rst

 Installation on Unix/Linux
 ==========================

-**Kallithea** is written entirely in Python_ and requires Python version 2.6 or higher.
-Python 3.x is currently not supported.

-There are several ways to install Kallithea:
+Here are more details about 3 ways to install Kallithea:

-- :ref:`installation-source`: The Kallithea development repository is stable and can be used in production.
-In fact, the Kallithea maintainers do use it in production.
-The advantage of installation from source and regularly updating it is that you take advantage of the most recent improvements, which is particularly useful because Kallithea is evolving rapidly.
+- :ref:`installation-source`: The simplest way to keep the installation uptodate and keep track of local customizations is to run directly from source in a Kallithea repository clone and use virtualenv.

 - :ref:`installation-virtualenv`: If you prefer to only use released versions of Kallithea, the recommended method is to install Kallithea in a virtual